JetBrains/qodana-cli/README.md

 You can also add the linter by its name with the `--linter` option (e.g. `--linter jetbrains/qodana-js`).

-#### Project configuration
+#### Configure Qodana

-Before you start using Qodana, you need to configure your project – choose a linter to use.
+Before you start using Qodana, you need to configure your project – choose [a linter](https://www.jetbrains.com/help/qodana/linters.html) to use.
 If you know what linter you want to use, you can skip this step.

 Also, Qodana CLI can choose a linter for you.
-Just run the following command in your project root:
+Just run the following command in your **project root**:

 ```sh
 qodana init
 ```

-#### Project analysis
+#### Run Qodana

 Right after you configured your project (or remember linter's name you want to run), you can run Qodana inspections simply by invoking the following command in your project root: